Neraudenbush/Data-410-Rsearch-Proposal-Draft/README.md

 This allows for highly accurate data in all aspects of the sport.
 The dataset I have selected is Pitch data from 2021.
 I plan on using the information provided in the dataset to see how accuratly I can predict the outcome of a given pitch (hit, strike, ball, etc.).

+### Data
+The data set I have selected comes from Kaggle and is titled Statcast_2021.
+The raw data set has 93 different variables with a little over 70,000 observations.
+This represents every pitch thrown over the course of the season.
+I aim to use the model to predict the target variable "description" which is the out come of the pitch.
+There are 5 types of outcomes: Ball, foul, called_strike, swinging_strike, and ball_hit_into_play.

+For the independent variables, some data can be eliminated immediately.
+There are many columns that have a majority of their values missing, so removing those columns from the data set would be beneficial.
+Additionally there are variables included that clearly  have no impact on the result of the ptich such as the date.
+There are also variables that are somewhat repetitive, for each pitcher and batter, it gives the name and the ID number so removing the names of the players would help narrow down the independent variables.

+Although there are many variables in the data set there are ones that I belive will be better predictors.
+This list includes: Pitch Type (Fastball, curveball etc.), pitch velocity, pitch angle, zone, release point, runners on base, spin direction, spin rate, and more.

+There are also some variables in the data set that I cannot tell what they mean.

+### Initial method ideas